 Since DGA’s founding there have been many attempts to improve upon the Disc Pole Hole’s basic design.
 However, just as the basic design of the bicycle has lasted the test of time, the basic design of the first Disc Pole Hole from 1975 is still the foundation of every basket today.

 When you fill out a quote request form online we will follow-up with you by phone as soon as possible.
-The quote request form helps our course sales staff with the basic information necessary to provide you with the right equipment in the most efficient manner.
+The quote request form helps our course sales staff with the basic information necessary to get you the right equipment in the most efficient way.
 Final pricing depends on many factors like

 If you are just curious about the cost of general course equipment, please look at our Sample Courses page where we have a selection of sample course packages and pricing available for consideration and review to fit your specific budget requirements.

 Make sure to ask about DGA golf discs when ordering.
-DGA offers the highest quality discs and can provide a full selection of discs for your school, your course or your pro shop.
+DGA offers the highest quality discs and can offer a full choice of discs for your school, your course or your pro shop.

 Most easily identified by the prominent number plate, the Mach III is considered the Cadillac of disc catching equipment for the sport of Disc Golf.